QryptInc/QryptInc.github.io/content/concepts/otp/_index.md

 ## Are we reusing One-Time Pads?

 We keep track of the percentage of X we have used in the cache file.
 Once the usage exceeds a user-configurable percentage (default set to 50%) of X, the user can no longer encrypt with X unless they use the –force flag.
-The percentage corresponds to 1-β in the [whitepaper](#).
+The percentage corresponds to 1-β in the {{< externalLink link="https://cs.nyu.edu/~dodis/ps/blast.pdf" text="whitepaper" >}}.

-Although it is possible that BLAST uses the same bit twice in different encryptions, the [whitepaper](#) proves that the extracted One-Time Pad is indistinguishable from a purely random One-Time Pad as long as the total length of the One-Time Pads used is bounded by (1-β)|X|.
+Although it is possible that BLAST uses the same bit twice in different encryptions, the {{< externalLink link="https://cs.nyu.edu/~dodis/ps/blast.pdf" text="whitepaper" >}} proves that the extracted One-Time Pad is indistinguishable from a purely random One-Time Pad as long as the total length of the One-Time Pads used is bounded by (1-β)|X|.

 ---